 Mummy-style bag with 800+ fill power duck down.
 Shell fabric is 20D ripstop with VitalDry DWR coating.
 Internal fabric is 320T ripstop.
-YKK heavy duty Zippers with zipper guards.
+YKK heavy-duty zippers with zipper guards.
 Grid baffle design locks down in place.
 Compresses to a small space.
 Choice of colors and sizes.
-Survival rating of 0 degrees Fahrenheit.
+Survival rating of 0°F.

 The stitching could be better.

 Durable mummy-style bag with duck down filling.
 Water repellent 400T 20 D ripstop nylon fabric liner with double large YKK zippers.
 Wide shoulders.
 Available in different lengths.
 Large footbox.
 Snag-free Velcro.
 Compression stuff sack case.
-Extreme limit is 15 degrees Fahrenheit.
-Varied lower limits for men and women.
+Extreme limit is 15°F. Varied lower limits for men and women.
 Warm and roomy.

 May arrive with an odor, but this should dissipate.

 Rated for 20°F. Insulated with 650 fill power down.
 Treated to improve water resistance.
 Seams wrap to provide maximum warmth.
 Baffling helps prevent cold spots.
 Pockets keep your personal items accessible.
 Comes with a stuff sack.